Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

 - are a refugee not wholly or substantially dependent on someone else and without a parent living in Australia;

-- are self-supporting due to an employment history as defined in the Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute.;
+- are self-supporting due to an employment history as defined in the legislation;

 - have an employment history as defined in the legislation, are unsupported, and are disadvantaged in relation to employment or education;